8 Glass Coffee Table Setups That Actually Look Good in Real Life

 For Everyone Who’s Been Told Their Room Is “Too Much”

-• Thick hardcover books
+• Thick hardcover books with interesting covers or spines

-• A brass dish or tray
+• A brass dish or decorative tray

 4. DIY Outdoor Glass Table with a Built-In Succulent Planter

-Okay, This One Is Genuinely Brilliant
+This One Is Genuinely Brilliant and I’m a Little Jealous

-Want to Build Something Similar?
+Want to Build Something Like This?

-A few things to keep in mind:
+A few things to keep in mind before you start:

 • Use thick tempered glass with proper edge support so the weight distributes safely

-• Choose low-maintenance succulents that don’t need constant watering
+• Choose low-maintenance succulents that don’t need constant watering or attention

 5. Black Metal Frame Glass Table in a High-Contrast Monochrome Room

 And the glass coffee table surface?
-Completely empty.
+Completely.
+Empty.

-How to Pull This Off
+How to Pull Off the Empty Table Look

 • Pair your glass table with a rug that has a strong pattern or texture